Atlantic campaign of 1806 order of battle: Commodore La Meillerie's squadron

 One of the French squadrons that operated in the Atlantic campaign of 1806 was the result of opportunity rather than strategy.
-After the Battle of Trafalgar, most of the French survivors had retreated to Cadiz, where they remained until Duckworth's blockade squadron abandoned the port in November 1805.
+After the Battle of Trafalgar, most of the French survivors had retreated to Cádiz, where they remained until Duckworth's blockade squadron abandoned the port in November 1805.
 Although Duckworth's ships were replaced by forces under Vice-admiral Lord Collingwood, the replacements were inadequate and on 26 February 1806, while the blockade squadron, which had been pulled back in the hope of luring the French out of the port, had been blown off station, four frigates and a brig escaped.
 Chased by the British frigate HMS Hydra, Commodore Louis La-Marre-la-Meillerie refused battle and abandoned the brig Furet to the British in his haste to escape.

 Sailing to Senegal and then Cayenne, La Meillerie's operations had little effect and by 18 May he was already on the return journey to France, hoping to anchor in the Biscay port of Rochefort.
 On 27 July, the frigates were spotted by HMS Mars, a ship of the line of the British blockade squadron, and chased with the frigate Rhin rapidly falling behind.
 Declining to support the straggler, La Meillerie ran on towards France while Mars took possession of Rhin, and the surviving ships found safe ports along the Biscay coast.